 - Users under the supervision of MASC staff members may create electronic images.
 Upon request, MASC staff will also make scans or digital images.
 Completion of all scanning orders will depend on the size and nature of the request and the availability of the MASC staff.
 Rush orders and other special requests will be assessed a special handling fee.

-- Photos and electronic images are supplied for personal or research use only.
+- Electronic images are supplied for personal or research use only.
 Any other use, such as exhibits or publication, requires written permission from Manuscripts, Archives, and Special Collections, WSU Libraries, and may include the payment of additional fees, e.g. use fees and when applicable license fees.

 - Fees for photographic use (publication, etc.) are for one-time, non-exclusive use only.
 Any subsequent use must be applied for in writing.